mxenabled/openapi/README.md

 # MX's OpenAPI Specification

 This repository contains the OpenAPI specification for the [MX Platform API](https://docs.mx.com/api).
+Changes here will also need to be added to [Docs-V2](https://gitlab.com/mxtechnologies/mx/developer-experience/projects/docs-v2); they are not currently auto-synced.

 ### Development